sei40kr/waybar-scripts/mpris-track-info-tail/README.md

 # mpris-track-info-tail

-Show the current track of MPRIS.
+Show the information of current MPRIS track.

 ## Dependencies